-Trocaire College Echocardiography Program reserves the right to change the policies in this handbook.
+Trocaire College Diagnostic Medical Sonography Program reserves the right to occasionally change the policies in this handbook.
 Notice is optional for a new policy to take effect; however, the program will make reasonable attempts to notify students promptly of any policy changes through website or email postings, mail distributions, or other methods deemed appropriate by the college administration.

-- All students will be bound by the policies described in the most recent edition of the Echocardiography Program Policy Manual and those described in the Trocaire College Catalog. - Echocardiography students are bound by these additional policies that are described in this manual. - All students engaged in school-related activities at off-campus locations are bound by the policies, agreements, or other stipulations set forth by the affiliate site. - The Echocardiography Program and the College reserve the right to implement additional policies or to modify any of the policies stated herein if warranted and will notify students in writing through website postings, College email, or the College Moodle site.
+- ❖ All students will be bound by the policies described in the most recent edition of the Diagnostic Medical Sonography Program Policy Manual and those described in the Trocaire College Catalog. - Diagnostic Medical Sonography students are bound by these additional policies described in this manual. - ❖ All students engaged in school-related activities at off-campus locations are bound by the affiliate site's policies, agreements, or other stipulations set forth by that site. - ❖ The Diagnostic Medical Sonography Program and the College reserve the right to implement additional policies or to modify any of the policies stated herein if warranted and will notify students in writing through website postings, College email, or the College Moodle site.

-Echocardiography Program DIRECTORY
+Diagnostic Medical Sonography Program DIRECTORY